wazo-platform/wazo-doc/source/administration/provisioning/basic_configuration.rst

 From the Device List in the Webi
 --------------------------------

-To remove a phone from XiVO or enable a device to be used for another user there are two different possibilities :
+To remove a phone from Wazo or enable a device to be used for another user there are two different possibilities :

 * click on the ``reset to autoprov`` button on the web interface